michaelkc/michaelkc.github.io/_posts/2025-05-06-interesting-stuff-i-found.markdown

 - as we make that move, we need to check up on log context and async-await / exceptions in 2025 [A New Pattern for Exception Logging](https://blog.stephencleary.com/2020/06/a-new-pattern-for-exception-logging.html)
 - something like [OpenTelemetry / ADX](https://learn.microsoft.com/en-us/azure/data-explorer/open-telemetry-connector?tabs=command-line) / [Raw ADX with long retention](https://mortenknudsen.net/?p=575) could be interesting from a cost perspective, but not sure if we have the manpower to operate it
+- we should switch primary focus from comprehensive test coverage to comprehensive monitoring pre/post deployment/release

 ### AuthZEN
 AuthZen looks interesting in that it defines a technology-agnostic way to communicate subject/resource/action/context between PEP (e.g. API middleware) and PDP (e.g. FGA, a custom RBAC solution or similar)